BY FRANK GLASS

 Grew may or may not have harbored the illusion that Washington's policy was intended to "avert war."
 What he thought is of little importance, since he was an executor and not a maker of policy.
 The important thing is that the high policy makers in Washington, Roosevelt and Hull, working in the closest consultation with the Wall Street barons, had already determined on war and were concerned only to force Japan to commit the first overt act of hostility, while gaining whatever time they could to prepare for war.

 They knew Japan was choking in the noose of their sanctions.
 They knew the Japanese imperialists would try to fight their way out of the noose.
 They had Grew's warning that Japan would attack with "dramatic and dangerous suddenness."
 In the light of this last fact, especially, it can be said that Roosevelt transcended all bounds of nauseating hypocrisy when he pretended surprise and shock at the Japanese "sneak" attack on Pearl Harbor.
+The 10-point ultimatum

 The final negotiations "for peace" before Pearl Harbor put the finishing touch to the plans of the imperialist conspirators in Washington.
 On Nov.
 26, 1941, Secretary of State Hull presented to Japanese representatives in Washington a 10-point proposal as the basis for an agreement.